 Working in partnership with patients and those who use our services, including their families and carers, is important to us.
 Without your cooperation, support, understanding and agreement, it would be very difficult for us to provide safe and effective care.

-The following information and resources has been put together to help you think through and consider these important issues.
+The information and resources in this section may help you think through and consider these important issues

 What is consent?